 Tell me about your early career.

-I came out of school, University of Missouri, with degrees in computer engineering and electrical engineering.
+I emerged from college with degrees in computer engineering and electrical engineering.
 My first jobs was as a project engineer, managing design and construction projects, first at a hospital complex and then at a drug company.
 This is how I entered the drug industry, which I now realize was one of many great things that happened to me without even realizing it (the drug industry is generally regarded as one of the top 3 most robust and continuously changing/growing industries).

 How did the concept for ProPharma Group come about?